jimididit/tiktok-autoblocker/README.md

-# ltes - Let Them Eat Shit
+# TikTok AutoBlocker

-"Let Them Eat Shit" (LTES) is a Tampermonkey script inspired by the modern movement to block celebrities and individuals on TikTok who are perceived as out-of-touch or not contributing positively to society.
+TikTok AutoBlocker is a Tampermonkey script inspired by the modern movement to block celebrities and individuals on TikTok who are perceived as out-of-touch or not contributing positively to society.
 This script provides an easy way to build and manage a personal block list on TikTok, empowering users to curate their digital exposure.
+"Let *__Them__* Eat Shit!"

 ## What the Script Does